RenderKit/ospray/doc/api.md

 diffuse color `Kd` and the alpha component is also used for the opacity `d`.

-Note that currently only the path tracer implements colored transparency with `Tf`.

 Normal mapping can simulate small geometric features via the texture `map_Bump`.
 The normals $n$ in the normal map are with respect to the local tangential shading coordinate system and are encoded as $½(n+1)$,